notepad-plus-plus/notepad-plus-plus/BUILD.md

 * To have a debug build just add `DEBUG=1` to the `mingw32-make` invocation above.
 The output directory then will be suffixed with `-debug`.
 * To see commands being executed add `VERBOSE=1` to the same command.
 * When switching between compilers or between release/debug modes, `mingw32-make clean` must be executed first.
+* If you are building the project outside of the `PowerEditor/gcc` directory, for example when using `-f` option, then the entire project path must not contain any spaces.
+Additionally, the path to `makefile` of this project should be listed as first.